Ratios in the Public Health System

 Following four historic statewide strikes in 2022, which convinced the incoming Labor government to pursue the introduction of ratios in public health, we saw the establishment of the Safe Staffing Levels Taskforce in April 2023.

-This initiative has seen representatives from the NSW Nurses and Midwives’ Association hold regular meetings with NSW Health.
+This initiative has seen representatives from the NSW Nurses and Midwives’ Association hold regular meetings with the Ministry of Health and at times, the Health Minister’s office.
 Together, the parties have been working to chart the delivery of ratios in five key areas of public hospitals.

-In September 2023, the NSW government shared the details of its first budget.
-While it went some way towards easing the decade-long neglect of the public health system, the reality is that more needs to be done to achieve the reforms we have been asking for.
+In September 2023, the NSW government outlined its first budget.
+While it went some way towards easing the decade-long neglect of the public health system, the reality is more must be done to achieve the reforms we have been fighting for.

 The NSW government must expand the spread of ratios and deliver further improvements to your pay and conditions.
-This is a fight we will take right up to the next state budget in June.
-We will soon share more details on our campaign to secure ratios across every public hospital.
-Nurses and midwives deserve full certainty around the resourcing of ratios, and ongoing improvements to pay and conditions.
+This is a fight we will take up to the next state budget in June 2024.

 Where are we up to?